-• Fulfills requirement for 1 of 2 Fine Arts credits for Core 40 with Academic Honors diploma.
+- Counts as a Directed Elective or Elective for all diplomas. - Fulfills requirement for 1 of 2 Fine Arts credits for Core 40 with Academic Honors diploma.

 The format may be film-based or digital, or a combination of both.
 The course covers basic concepts and practices of photography, including composition and exposure through aperture and shutter speed.
 The course will address aesthetic principles as they relate to composition, space, exposure, light and color.